FAQ

 Interpretive Speeches

 Interpretive speeches are story-based speeches where a competitor takes a piece of literature, a play, a short-story, or even writes their own story and brings it to life by acting out ALL the people in the story.
-These can be funny or dramatic and events include Open Interpretation, Humorous Interpretation, Duo Interpretation (two competitors telling/acting the story together), and for the 2022-2023 school year, Interp in a Box, which uses visual aids to help tell the story.
+These can be funny or dramatic and events include Open Interpretation, Humorous Interpretation, Duo Interpretation (two competitors telling/acting the story together), and for the 2024-2025 school year, Slam Poetry.
 These speeches are also memorized verbatim.

 Limited Preparation Speeches